yoshiohasegawa/python-data-structures/assets/long_description.md

 - append()
 - remove_head()
 - find_node()
+## Max Heap
+A complete binary tree data structure represented as an array where, every parent node's value is greater than or equal to their child node's values.
+### Methods
+- get()
+- insert()
+## Min Heap
+A complete binary tree data structure represented as an array where, every parent node's value is less than or equal to their child node's values.
+### Methods
+- get()
+- insert()

 # Contact
 For support, feedback or, to report a bug, you may contact the maintainer: